yurkoturskiy/redfish/README.md

 <br/>

-Redfish consist of a landing page, Google Keep clone application, and a server.
+Redfish consist of the landing page, Google Keep clone application, and the server.
 The main dependencies are GatsbyJS, Create React App, GraphQL Apollo Client, Django, Graphene, and django-rest-auth.

 Frontend and backend parts are hosted by [Netlify](https://netlify.com) and [ZEIT Now](https://zeit.co/) respectively.
 For things like database and static files we use [AWS](https://aws.amazon.com/).